 Fees for Tier 1 and 2 projects are to be submitted at the time of the application.
 Projects will not be public noticed until such fees are received.
-Please contact us if you are planning on submitting an application for a Tier 3 and 4 project for the specific details regarding the fees.
+Please contact us if you are planning on submitting an application for a Tier 3 and 4 project for the specific details about the fees.

 Water quality certifications

 (401 certification public notice)

 - Water Quality Information Bulletin.